 Guide · Cross-Industry

-A practical guide to Tesla AI5, also called HW5 or Hardware 5, covering the chip's likely specs, rollout timeline, Optimus and Cybercab use cases, foundry strategy, and what current Tesla owners should expect.
+A practical guide to the latest Tesla AI5 and HW5 updates, covering the expected release timeline, likely specs, production outlook, Optimus and Cybercab use cases, foundry strategy, and what current Tesla owners should expect.

 Because Tesla has not yet released a full official specification sheet for Tesla AI5 (HW5), the details below are based on public reporting, industry discussion, and unofficial source aggregation around Tesla's next-generation AI chip.